tsipkens/mat-tfer-pma/README.md

 6. *varargin* (optional) - name-value pairs to specify either the equivalent resolution, inner electrode angular speed, or voltage.

+The functions also often share common outputs:

+1. *Lambda* - the transfer function, and

+2. *G0* - the mapping function, transforming a finial radius to the corresponding position of the particle at the inlet.

 Note that in these functions, there is a reference to the script (`get_setpoint.m`).
 This script parses the inputs *d* and *z* and then evaluates the setpoint and related properties, including C0, alpha, and beta.